-- from public funds with the approval of the government; and/ or - by means of a sharing mechanism between providers of electronic communications networks and services.
+- from public funds with the approval of the government; and/ or - by means of a sharing mechanism between providers of electronic communications networks and services11.

-More detail on the allocation of the source of funding on GO's claim for financial year 2019 would be dealt with by means of a separate consultation document earmarked following the publication of the Decision Notice on the review of GO's application for funding of the net cost claimed to have been incurred to provide universal service obligations during 2019.
+More detail on the allocation of the source of funding on GO's claim for financial year 2020 would be dealt with by means of a separate consultation document earmarked for publishing following the publication of the Decision Notice on the review of GO's application for funding of the net cost claimed to have been incurred to provide universal service obligations during 2020.

-&lt;sup>10 SL 399.28, regulation 31(1).
+11 SL 399.28, regulation 31(1).